preciofishbone/OmniaDocs/document-management/author/controlled-documents-library/index.rst

 ----------------
 A published document can be moved to any other site with a Controlled Documents library.
 If a draft for a new edition of the document is present, the draft must first be deleted.

-**Note!** You must first check and note the URL to the site you want to move the document to.
+**Note!** You must first check and note (or copy) the URL to the site you want to move the document to.

 1. Click the dot menu for the document.
 2. Select "Move Document".